Generate a key to send texts

 {"success": true, "isValidOtp": true}

-Example response for an invalid OTP.
-Note that "success" indicates a successful response, not a successful OTP:
+Here's an example response for an invalid OTP.
+Note that "success" indicates a successful API response, not a successful OTP:

 {"success": true, "isValidOtp": false}